(:use org.httpkit.server)

 (run-server app {:port 8080})

-• :port: which port listens for incoming requests, default to 8090
+: which port listens for incoming requests, default to 8090:thread

-• :thread: How many threads to compute response from request, default to 4
+: How many threads to compute response from request, default to 4:worker-name-prefix

-• :queue-size: max requests queued waiting for thread pool to compute response before rejecting, 503(Service Unavailable) is returned to client if queue is full, default to 20K
+: max requests queued waiting for thread pool to compute response before rejecting, 503(Service Unavailable) is returned to client if queue is full, default to 20K:max-body

-• :max-body: length limit for request body in bytes, 413(Request Entity Too Large) is returned if request exceeds this limit, default to 8388608(8M)
+: length limit for request body in bytes, 413(Request Entity Too Large) is returned if request exceeds this limit, default to 8388608(8M):max-line

 (defn app [req]